asbjornenge/politicus/README.md

 ## Variables

 ```
 * BitCost          - Cost to create a Bit      - $ 1
 * BitVoteCost      - Cost to vote for a Bit    - $ 0.1
 * PetitionCost     - Cost to create a Petition - $ 500

+* PetitionTimeout  -
+* PetitionCooldown -
 ```

 ## Kernel